International Typographic Style: Theory

 The Bauhaus mantra of 'form follows function' applies to design in the spirit of the International Typographic movement.
 The movement was structured by focusing on detail, precision, craft skill, systems of education and approach, technical training, high standards of print, and the innovative application of lettering.
 The theory revolves around critically approaching the development of a system specific to the design problem presented.

 For example, a father of the style, Ernst Keller, argued that a design solution should always be respectful of its content.

 A good comparison is the structure that defines a math problem.
 One only uses specific equations for specific types of problems.
 One similarly only can work through these equations in specific ways.
 With the International Typographic and other related philosophies, a design context is critical to deriving a response.

 Characteristics of style

 Each design done with International Typographic Style in mind begins with a mathematical grid, because a grid is the "most legible and harmonious means for structuring information."
 Text is then applied, most often aligned flush left, ragged right.
-Fonts chosen for the text are sans serif, a type style believed to "[express] the spirit of a more progressive age" by early designers in the movement.
+Fonts chosen for the text are sans serif, a type style believed to "[express] the spirit of a more progressive age" by early designers in the movement and focus on delivering content over embellishment.
+Helvetica, a font that is named after the Latin name for Switzerland, has been described as synonymous with Swiss design; other characteristic fonts associated with the style include Univers and Akzidenz-Grotesk.

 Objective photography is another design element meant to present information clearly, and without any of the persuading influences of propaganda or commercial advertising.
 Such a strong focus on order and clarity is drawn from early pioneers of the movement believing that design is a "socially useful and important activity ... the designers define their roles not as artists but as objective conduits for spreading important information between components of society."